aatuh/recsys/web/public/readme-root.md

 - **Diversity & caps** (optional) to avoid showing too many items from one brand/category.

+- **Manual overrides & catalog tooling** so merchandising teams can boost, suppress, or pin items in real time (with audit history) and keep item metadata fresh through backfills.

 - **Blended scoring** decides how high each candidate should rank, and the re‑ranker (MMR + caps) decides which of the high scorers make the final top‑K.